 The specific controls tested, and the nature, timing, and results of those tests are listed in Section IV.

 Service Auditor's Independence

-We are required to be independent of The Lutheran Church Missouri Synod Foundation and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our examination.
+We are required to be independent of the Foundation and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our examination.